n1clud3/scripts-library/README.md

-# Powershell library
+# Scripts library

-My repo for storing PowerShell scripts and cmdlets.
+My repo for storing scripts and various tools.
 You are absolutely free to use and modify these scripts, as stated in the [UNLICENSE](UNLICENSE.md) file.